JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 On average, there does not appear to be a large difference between retracted and non-retracted papers in terms of citation counts alone.

-These insights indicate that while citation counts may carry some signal, especially in combination with network-based features like PageRank or citation patterns, they are not strong standalone indicators of retraction.
+These insights indicate that while citation counts may carry some signal, especially in combination with network-based features like citation patterns, they are not strong standalone indicators of retraction.

 Overall, this analysis helped validate that both splits reflect a consistent distribution of key writing and citation characteristics, and that the features chosen are diverse and potentially informative for downstream modeling tasks.